Medigap Plan M Supplement Insurance

 Medigap Plan M vs. Medigap Plan D

-The biggest difference between Medigap Plan M and Medigap Plan D is how much each pays toward your Medicare Part A deductible – $1,556 in 2022.
-Medigap Plan M pays 50 percent of this deductible, while Medigap Plan D covers the full deductible.
+The biggest difference between Medigap Plan M and Medigap Plan D is how much each pays toward your Medicare Part A deductible – $1,600 in 2023.
+Medigap Plan M pays 50% of this deductible, while Medigap Plan D covers the full deductible.

 The trade-off is that monthly premiums for Plan M will likely be less than those for Plan D.